mwilliamson/node-graphjoiner/README.md

     * `field`: the field of the selection.
       This will be one of the values passed in the `fields` property when constructing the `JoinType`.
+  `select` is the selector for this node in the request.

   `fetchImmediates` should return a list of objects, where each object has a property named after the key of each selection.